nbogojevic/midea-beautiful-air/README.md

 This library discovers appliances on local network.
 This is done by broadcasting UDP packets on all local networks interfaces to ports 6445.
 Appliances will respond to this broadcast with their description packet.
 Following discovery, communication switchers to TCP over port 6444.
 This communication is encrypted, and the library needs a token and a key for each appliance.
 This can be either provided or retrieved from Midea app account.
 The library can also retrieve the list of registered appliances from Midea app account and obtain additional information for devices (eg. name).

 Library connects to Midea cloud API using credentials from NetHome Plus mobile app.
 You can use other Midea app mobile applications if you obtain their application key and id.
 See [midea_beautiful_dehumidifier/midea.py](midea_beautiful_dehumidifier/midea.py) for some examples.
+Application key and application id must match, otherwise library won't be able to sign in.

 ## Logging